tinyunit/tinyunit/README.md

 ## TinyUnit

 TinyUnit is a minimal unit testing framework for C/C++ self-contained in a single header file and a single source file.
-Bigger than minunit, but at some aspect, more usefull.
+Bigger than tinyunit, but at some aspect, more usefull.

 It provides a way to define and configure test suites and a few handy assertion